renovatebot/renovate/docs/usage/configuration-options.md

 ### matchFileNames

-Renovate will compare `matchFileNames` glob matching against the dependency's package file or lock file.
+Renovate will compare `matchFileNames` glob matching against the dependency's package file and also lock file if one exists.

 The following example matches `package.json` but _not_ `package/frontend/package.json`: